 In 1997, Titanic was the most popular film, The Partner was the best-selling fiction book, and Seinfeld (NBC) was the top TV show.
 The English Patient won an Oscar for Best Picture, Geoffrey Rush (Shine) won an Oscar for Best Actor, Frances McDormand (Fargo) won an Oscar for Best Actress, and Frasier (NBC) won an Emmy for Outstanding Comedy Series.

-Here are some more quick facts from 1997: Michael and Emily were favorite baby names, platform shoes and ball chain necklaces were all the rage, and a movie ticket cost $4.59.
+Here are some more history facts from the year 1997: Michael and Emily were favorite baby names, platform shoes and ball chain necklaces were all the rage, and a movie ticket cost $4.59.
 Federal Reserve Chairman Alan Greenspan wed NBC News correspondent Andrea Mitchell, Charlie Sheen and Donna Peele parted ways after five months of marriage, and Mother Teresa died in Calcutta.

 On the international stage, Hong Kong returned to Chinese rule from UK rule, Tony Blair became Prime Minister of the United Kingdom, and Luxembourg was the wealthiest country in the world.

-Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts and trivia from 1997.
-Find out fast about popular TV shows, movies, songs, books, foods, and other pop culture trends and historical events for your 1990s-themed trivia quiz.
+Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts, cool trivia, and history from the year 1997.
+Find out about popular TV shows, movies, music, books, cars, interesting foods, sports facts, fashion fads, and other pop culture trends to get the right mix of trivia questions for your 1990s-themed party game.

 Table of Contents

 For your convenience, I have divided this article into the following categories:

 Random Sports Facts

 Miscellaneous Fun Facts, Trivia, and Pop Culture Trends